ucsb-cs156/ucsb-cs156.github.io/topics/oauth/google_oauth_consent_screen.md

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/1119017/159813845-72f300d4-093d-4d89-be7e-db29bd1a6421.png">

+## Test Users

+In this course, we typically don't need to use "test users"; instead we just use normal users to test.

+So you can skip past that page by clicking next.

+The page after that will have a button at the bottom to return to the main page or something like that.

+Just continue; that should get you back to the page where it asks you if you want to publish the app.
+The explanation of what to do on the page appears below.

 ## Test Mode vs. Production Mode

 There are two possible modes for a Google OAuth Application